Update 2020-08-17: Updated post to reflect latest state

 $list - Get-PnPList -Identity "Site Assets" -Includes Views $list.Views

 Whats commands are available?

-Currently there are over 300 cmdlets available, each focused on a specific tasks.
+Currently there are close to 500 cmdlets available, each focused on a specific tasks.
 It goes to far to describe them all, especially because we have built-in help in PowerShell for the cmdlets after all.
 To get an overview of all available cmdlets after you installed them, open PowerShell and enter: